 Pre-heat the oven to 180 C and pop your glass jars into the oven.

 You can either pickle your peppers whole or you can slice them up.
 If you are pickling whole then using a knife pierce the sides of the pepper (this is to let the air escape when you put them in the vinegar).
 If you are slicing them then slice them thinly, discarding the top but keeping the seeds in.
 Heat the oil in a frying pan then add the whole or sliced peppers.
 Cook until the peppers are shiny and lightly blistered.
 This should take about 5 minutes.

-Put the rest of the ingredients in to a saucepan over a medium heat.
+Put the rest of the ingredients into a saucepan over medium heat.
 Bring to the boil and then remove from the heat and carefully pour over the peppers in the jar.
 Leave a little gap at the top and then pop the lid on.

-Allow to cool.
+Allow cooling.
 If un-opened these should last for a few months (or more!).
 Once opened store in the fridge and eat within a few weeks.